Raw milk cheese: eligibility of countries to export to Australia

 Countries eligible to export raw milk cheese to Australia are those that:

-- are approved by the Australian Government Department of Agriculture and Water Resources as Foot-and-Mouth Disease free
+- are approved by the Australian Government Department of Agriculture, Water and the Environment as Foot-and-Mouth Disease free

 - have animal health controls in place that ensure milk is only sourced from healthy animals, which can be individually identified

 - only source milk from animals belonging to herds that are officially free from Brucella spp. and Mycobacterium bovis in accordance with the World Organisation for Animal Health (OIE) Terrestrial Animal Health Code

 - have controls in place for the safe milking, transport and processing of milk for raw milk cheese, including standards for milking hygiene, time and temperature control and control measures for the processing of raw milk cheese that effectively control pathogenic microorganisms

 - have government controls in place to ensure raw milk cheese is not eligible for export to Australia unless

 - the milk used in the raw milk cheese is monitored to ensure its safety and suitability

 - the level of pathogenic microorganisms in a raw milk cheese do not exceed the level of pathogenic microorganisms in the milk from which the product was made

 - the raw milk cheese does not support the growth of pathogenic microorganisms